 How to Make This Recipe

-All you need to do is add chicken breasts (cut in half if they’re large,) brown rice-wild rice blend, carrots, celery, onion, butter (for a little bit of richness since there is so little fat in here!) garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper to a 6-quart crock pot.
+All you need to do is add chicken breasts, a brown rice-wild rice blend, carrots, celery, onion, butter (for a little bit of richness since there is so little fat in here!) garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper into a 6-quart crock pot.
 Add chicken broth then cover and cook on low for 4 hours.

 My Favorite Rice to Use

 I think there’s a common misconception that chicken breasts take forever to cook in the crock pot.
 Totally not true.
-Four hours on low is usually all you need to get tender, juicy chicken.
-After the four hours were up I shredded the chicken then made sure the rice was cooked.
-It was, so I stirred the shredded chicken back into the pot, and dinner was done!
+Four hours on low is usually all you need for tender, juicy chicken.
+It should shred with the tap of a fork.

 - CrockPot White Chicken Chili